 Find examples of them here on Amazon.

-10. Swing bed
+10. Swing Bed

-A less common alternative, swing beds have become more and more popular throughout the last decade.
-Although, they are more used on porches than in the bedroom.
-This bed is definitely more used and preferred by teenagers and single people than it is for couples.
-Because the few of them that are online are so expensive, many people make their own, though it is recommended that the bed and the installation be properly inspected and done by a professional.
+This bed is more used and preferred by teenagers and single people than it is for couples.
+They’re expensive to purchase, so many people make their own.
+I recommend that the installation be properly inspected and done by a professional so you don’t injure yourself.

 Pros: